 The EDM era: from the 2000s to the present day

-Since 2000, electronic dance music (EDM) has grown from a popular genre to an influential part of all mainstream music.
-Today, iconic electronic artists such as Tiësto and David Guetta have worked with renowned artists and have reached the top of the most important album and singles charts.
+Since the 2000s, electronic dance music (EDM) has grown from a popular genre to an influential part of all mainstream music.
+Today, top DJs such as Tiësto and David Guetta have worked with renowned artists and have reached the top of the most important album and singles charts.